About Vibeke Bertelsen

 "My friend Dy coined the phrase 'Don't fear the weird' and that has become my motto"

-While engaging with AI art, Vibeke draws inspiration from both old and current developments in art.
-She feels a kinship with surrealists and dadaists who challenged established visual conventions, seeing their approach as a way to navigate the absurdity and chaos of today's political landscape.
-Her work channels this spirit of disruption, using AI to challenge fixed notions of what bodies mean in our algorithmically mediated world.
+While engaging with AI as a medium, Vibeke draws inspiration from historical avant-garde movements, particularly the surrealists and dadaists who challenged established visual conventions.
+She sees their spirit of disruption as essential for navigating contemporary cultural tensions, using AI to destabilize fixed notions of what bodies mean in our algorithmically mediated world.

 "I'm not interested in imitating reality.
 I want to invent a parallel reality that is completely different from everyday life."